captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

-No one’s saying anything about anything -- except to offer you a settlement you should’ve taken eight years ago.
+No one’s saying anything about anything—except to offer you a settlement you should’ve taken eight years ago.

 ---

 We’re all cops here, Walter, right?
-No black, no white -- just Blue.
+No black, no white—just Blue.

 ---

 ## POPS:
-This ain’t about no black white or blue -- this is about the green, jack -- and if I was white, they woulda given me my five million years ago!
+This ain’t about no black white or blue—this is about the green, jack—and if I was white, they woulda given me my five million years ago!

 ---